Heart shaped engagement rings

 Heart shaped engagement rings are a less common choice, but they can be one of the most beautiful shapes of diamond out of any.

 However, because there is so much skill needed to cut a heart diamond well, and so much variety in the quality of the diamonds, they can be tricky to buy.

 - What’s good about heart shaped engagement rings

 - A heart shaped diamond buying guide to tell you what you really need to know

 - Recommended specs

-While the first heart shaped diamonds were created over 100 years ago, it wasn’t until the advent of 3D scanning and laser cutting technology that heart shaped diamonds were able to be created with ‘briliant’ facets, which are calculated to reflect as much light as possible back to your eye.
+While the first heart shaped diamonds were created over 100 years ago, it wasn’t until the advent of 3D scanning and laser cutting technology that heart shaped diamonds were able to be created with ‘brilliant’ facets, which are calculated to reflect as much light as possible back to your eye.

-This is what you are looking for a – a stone that sparkles as much as possible, rather than one that has just been cut to hit a certain carat weight.
+This is what you are looking for – a stone that sparkles as much as possible, rather than one that has just been cut to hit a certain carat weight.
 It’s much more impressive to have a 0.8 carat stone which sparkles brilliantly than a 1 carat stone which is dull and lifeless.

 What’s good about heart shaped engagement rings?